Letchmore Heath

 Letchmore Heath is a village in Hertfordshire in England, situated about three miles east of Watford.

 General

 The village, consisting of about 150 houses, lies to the east of Watford, southwest of Radlett and southeast of Aldenham.

-Due to its proximity to Elstree Studios, it has often been used as a set in films, in particular the 1960 British horror movie Village of the Damned.
+The Institute of Grocery Distribution is based in the village.
+Due to its proximity to Elstree Studios, the village has often been used as a set in films, in particular the 1960 British horror movie Village of the Damned.